thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 - `req.header`
 - `req.cookies`

-It does so with the help of the [`joi` library](https://github.com/hapijs/joi), which provides a system for defining a schema to ensure the properties of the above objects contain valid data.
-If any user input in these objects fail to validate against a `joi` schema, `express-validation` will immediately send an HTTP response, with human-friendly the error messages, back to the client.
+It does so with the help of the [`joi` library](https://github.com/hapijs/joi), which provides a system for defining a schema to ensure the properties of the above objects contain valid information.
+If any user input found in these objects fail to validate against a `joi` schema, `express-validation` will immediately pass an error object, filled with human-friendly the error messages, to the `next` error handling middleware in the stack.

 To start off, change into the `trackify` directory project.